Urine drug screen

 - Wash your hands again with soap and water.

-The sample is then taken to the laboratory for evaluation.
+The sample is then taken to the lab for evaluation.

 The test involves only normal urination.